droidcon/gitbook-2016-berlin-barcamp/sessions/photosphere_bodemann.md

  -Live coding with blender

-+What to do with a Photospehere
+*What to do with a Photospehere
  - "Little Planet" Pictures
  -Apps (Speaker shows code in Android Studio)